jano7/executor/README.md

 The complete example can be found [here](src/test/java/com/jano7/executor/Example.java).

 The `KeySequentialExecutor` and `KeySequentialRunner` do not support back-pressure.
-It means that `execute` and `run` methods never block, instead the submitted tasks are put into a queue and wait there until they get executed by the underlying executor.
-In general this is not a problem, however in some situations it may cause an application to run out of memory as the number of waiting tasks grows.
-If you want to restrict the number of queued tasks, consider wrapping the `KeySequentialExecutor` in a [BoundedExecutor](https://github.com/jcip/jcip.github.com/blob/master/listings/BoundedExecutor.java) which blocks the task submission when the number of tasks which haven't been executed yet hits the limit.
+It means that `execute` and `run` methods never block, instead the submitted tasks are put into a queue where they wait until executed by the underlying executor.
+In many cases this is not a problem, however in some situations it may cause an application to run out of memory as the number of waiting tasks grows.
+If you want to restrict the number of queued tasks, consider wrapping the `KeySequentialExecutor` in a [BoundedExecutor](https://github.com/jcip/jcip.github.com/blob/master/listings/BoundedExecutor.java) which blocks the task submission when the number of tasks, which haven't been executed yet, hits the limit.
 ## Maven Dependency
 ```
 <dependency>